ColeVanOphem/ColeVanOphem/README.md

 - Email: nvano@umich.edu
 - LinkedIn: https://www.linkedin.com/in/cole-vanophem/

----

-🔎 Unfortunately, I have to keep many of my projects in private repositories.
-If you'd still like to take a look, just send me an email!

 <!---
 ColeVanOphem/ColeVanOphem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.